TechGuideHub/100-days-python-course/day-01-what-programming-is.md

     send it
 ```

-That is beginner programming thinking.

-No special software needed.
-No complicated words.
-Just clear steps.
+That is beginner programming thinking: no special software, no complicated words, just clear steps.

 ## Common Mistake